 Bionic Bar (Deck 5): Two "robot bartenders" make your drink (cocktails only) after you punch in your order via tablets.
 Watch as these bionic arms shake up your cocktail.
 Because the robots can make only two drinks at once, it could take a little while to get your drink, but the novelty of it is a lot of fun (at least the first time).

-Schooner Bar (Deck 6): This nautically themed piano bar looks over the Royal Promenade and usually is quite busy.
+Schooner Bar (Deck 6): The nautically themed Schooner piano bar looks over the Royal Promenade and usually is quite busy.
 When music from the Promenade doesn't filter in, a pianist/vocalist entertains.

 Vintages (Deck 8): A true wine bar, Vintages is located in Central Park.
-It features a large, tall table that can be used for wine tastings, offered several times a cruise, for a fee, as well as smaller, more intimate tables and a bar.
-The show-stopping piece of artwork here is an enormous portrait of a woman made using wine corks.
-Wine is available by the glass or the bottle.
-You can also order nibbles here from Jamie's Italian -- just don't expect the same portion sizes you'll get at Jamie's.
-Order appetizers such as the crab and avocado bruschetta or the pecorino and chili jam.
-Prices are a la carte.
+It features a large, tall table that can be used for wine tastings, offered several times a cruise for a fee, as well as smaller, more intimate tables and a bar, as well as a number of outside tables.
+You can also order nibbles from Jamie's Italian here for a fee.

 Dazzles (Decks 8 and 9): This two-deck nightclub has live music and dancing every day.
 The top-deck is great for watching rather than participating; it overlooks the dance floor and small stage on Deck 8.
 Wait staff serve both levels.
-Dancing occasionally is themed, so you might hear Motown one night, then a tribute band the next.
 Dazzles stays open late, and getting a table can be tricky, but if you've got your dance shoes on, you won't need one.

 Solarium Bar (Deck 16): The Solarium Bar serves passengers using the adults-only space.
 Because it's the only bar in the area, it's fairly busy, but it's a nice spot to grab a drink pre-dinner.